ssuresh-alight/drag-n-drop-board-test/openspec/project.md

 Frontend:
 The code for frontend lives in `/fe/` directory.
 The project follows standard JavaScript conventions with a focus on readability and maintainability.
+ES6+ features are used where appropriate.
+Use Javascript classes and modules to organize code.
 Prettier is used as the code formatter with settings configured in `/prettierrc` file.
 JS config for stricter type checking is provided in `/jsconfig.json`.
 JSDocs comments must be provided where types cannot be inferred.